Pu'er tea: Flavour

 Some pu'er are flavour-infused.
-Sticky rice pu'er (nuomixiang, 糯米香) is infused with leaves of Semnostachya menglaensis, native to Mengla, which gives it a young rice flavour.
+Sticky rice pu'er (nuomixiang, 糯米香) is infused with leaves of Strobilanthes tonkinensis, native to Mengla, which gives it a young rice flavour.
 Bamboo-roasted pu'er is encased in bamboo tubes and undergoes a smoking process.
 Tangerine pu'er (xiaoqinggan, 小青柑) is made with small green tangerines stuffed with tea.
 Flower-infused pu'er is made in the form of tea balls (龙珠) or tea cakes.

 Regions

 Yunnan

 Pu'er is produced in almost every county and prefecture in the province.
 Proper pu'er is sometimes considered to be limited to that produced in Pu'er City.

 Six Great Tea Mountains

 The best known pu'er areas are the Six Great Tea Mountains (六大茶山 (liù dà chá shān)), a group of mountains in Xishuangbanna, Yunnan, renowned for their climates and environments, which not only provide excellent growing conditions for pu'er, but also produce unique taste profiles (akin to terroir in wine) in the produced pu'er tea.
 Over the course of history, the designated mountains for the tea mountains have either been changed or listed differently.

 In the Qing dynasty government records for Pu'er (普洱府志), the oldest historically designated mountains were said to be named after six commemorative items left in the mountains by Zhuge Liang, and using the Chinese characters of the native languages (Hani and Tai) of the region.
 These mountains are all located northeast of the Lancang River (Mekong) in relatively close proximity to one another.
 The mountains' names, in the Standard Chinese character pronunciation are: